Rape during the Bangladesh Liberation War: International reaction

 There is an academic consensus that the events of the nine-month conflict were a genocide.
 The atrocities in East Pakistan were the first instances of war rape to attract international media attention, and Sally J. Scholz has written that this was the first genocide to capture the interest of the mass media.
 The women's human rights organisation Bangladesh Mahila Parishat took part in the war by publicising the atrocities being carried out by the Pakistani army.

 Owing to the scale of the atrocities, US embassy staff had sent telegrams indicating that a genocide was occurring.
 One, which became known as the Blood telegram, was sent by Archer Blood, the US Consul General in Dhaka, and was signed by him as well as US officials from USAID and USIS who at the time were serving in Dhaka.
 In it, the signatories denounced American "complicity in Genocide".
 In an interview in 1972, Indira Gandhi, the Indian prime minister, justified the use of military intervention, saying, "Shall we sit and watch their women get raped?"
 The events were discussed extensively in the British House of Commons.
 John Stonehouse proposed a motion supported by a further 200 members of parliament condemning the atrocities being carried out by the Pakistani armed forces.
 Although this motion was presented twice before parliament, the government did not find time to debate it.

-Before the end of the war the international community had begun to provide aid in large quantities to the refugees living in India.
-Although humanitarian aid was given, there was little support for the war crimes trials which Bangladesh proposed at the end of the war.
+Before the end of the war, the international community had begun to provide aid in large quantities to the refugees living in India.
+Although humanitarian aid was given, there was little support for the war crimes trials that Bangladesh proposed at the end of the war.
 Critics of the United Nations have used the atrocities of 1971 to argue that military intervention was the only thing to stop the mass murder.
 Writing to The New York Times, a group of women said in response to women being shunned by family and husbands, "It is unthinkable that innocent wives whose lives were virtually destroyed by war are now being totally destroyed by their own husbands".
 International aid was also forthcoming owing to the issue of war rape.